dtoczala/IBM_Cloud_Onboarding/README.md

 - Create and apply any service specific policies and roles

 ### Billing and billing issues
+Billing for your IBM Cloud account is done monthly.
+You can always find out your own current usage by using the Manage > Billing selection from the web interface, or by using the proper commands (_ibmcloud billing_) from the [IBM Cloud Command Line Interface (CLI)](https://console.bluemix.net/docs/cli/index.html#overview).

+If you are having billing issues with your IBM Cloud account, just open a support ticket and explain your issue.
+The IBM Support team should be able to work with the IBM Cloud Operations team to get your issue resolved.
+To open a support ticket, go to [Support > Add Ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) from the main Web interface.

 ### Removing Users
+Users can be removed from environments (spaces and resource groups), projects, (organizations), or from your IBM Cloud environment as a whole (removal from IBM Cloud account and IaaS Infrastructure account).
+You cannot remove a user's account - but you can remove any access that they have to any of the resources within the IBM Cloud account used by your organization.

+**REMEMBER THIS!** Teams and users will often generate API keys for easier access.
+When users are removed from projects or accounts, it is considered a best practice to rotate (generate new) API keys for all resources on the project.
+This will ensure that former users will not be able to access materials that they are not supposed to.

 ### Archiving Projects
+At this time many of the different constructs on the IBM Cloud are unable to be truly deleted - they need to be preserved to maintain accurate history and to preserve the integrity of some of the linked data.
+In order to archive a project, you will need to rename it to something that will not be "active", and remove all user access to the project.
+We suggest just appending a "ZZZ_" to the front of organizations, spaces, resource groups, and access groups that need to be archived.
+This will preserve your naming conventions, and allow you to easily find archived projects and their data.

+After renaming all of these constructs, you will want to remove all access from all users except the administrative user.
+You should also check and make sure that no infrastructure assets are still in the environment running (and accruing charges) once you have decided to archive the project.

 ## Suggested Documentation
 What things should you be maintaining (documents, dashboards, etc.) to communicate the state of everything going on inside your IBM Cloud area?
+Here is a quick list of things that you need, what they are, and a short explanation of why you need them:

+- **IBM Cloud Naming Conventions and Standards** - this is a brief guide that explains your IBM Cloud naming conventions, and the high level approach to structuring projects, POC's, etc.  If you follow a common "template" for projects, this should be explained.

+- **IBM Cloud Project List** - this should have the name of the project, brief project description, and a list of key stakeholders (business leader, architect, administrator, lead developer, etc.) and their contact information.
+This is useful when there are questions about general IBM Cloud usage, or if there are issues in one of your environments.

+- **Project Request form** - most organizations don't just open up the IBM Cloud to everyone without limitations.
+You want to have some sort of project approval process for approving IBM Cloud projects, and for tracking the spending of those projects over time.
+Teams should have to submit a project request form which allows someone to determine if the project is a good use of time and resopurces.
+This of course leads us to.....

+- **Cloud Governance Description** - this should describe your process for requesting cloud resources, launching projects on the IBM Cloud, monitoring executing projects, and the offboarding of projects.
+It should explain the process teams should expect to follow, and identify all of the stakeholders in the process.

 ## Training Available
 There is not a lot of training available that is focused on IBM Cloud administration right now.
-One option that you have is to follow the [Learning Journeys](), and go and look at the following two learning journeys:
+One option that you have is to follow the [Learning Journeys](https://www-03.ibm.com/services/learning/ites.wss), and go and look at the following two learning journeys:
 - [Administering a Cloud Infrastructure](https://www-03.ibm.com/services/learning/itesp.wss/zz-en?pageType=journey_description&journeyId=LDE-ITNS_189) - primarily focused on Softlayer (IaaS or Infrastructure as a Service) administration.
 This is older, so the user interfaces have changed a bit, but the basic concepts still hold true.
 - [Administering a Bluemix Based Application](https://www-03.ibm.com/services/learning/ites.wss/zz-en?pageType=journey_description&journeyId=adblmx_1) - this content is older (Bluemix is the former name of the IBM Cloud), so the user interfac e will be different, but most of the concepts still hold true.